Introduction to Tax Saving Beyond Section 80C

 Understanding Section 80C and Its Limitations

 Section 80C of the Income Tax Act, 1961, is one of the most well-known provisions for tax-saving in India.
-It allows individuals and Hindu Undivided Families (HUFs) to claim deductions on various investments and expenses, thereby reducing their taxable income.
+It allows the individuals and Hindu Undivided Families (HUFs) to claim deductions on various investments and expenses, thereby reducing their taxable income.
 The primary objective of Section 80C is to encourage taxpayers to save and invest in specified financial instruments.

 Under this section, an individual can claim a maximum deduction of up to INR 1.5 lakh per financial year.
 The eligible investments and expenditures include contributions to Employee Provident Fund (EPF), Public Provident Fund (PPF), National Savings Certificate (NSC), and Tax-Saving Fixed Deposits (FDs), among others.
 Additionally, tuition fees for children, life insurance premium, and principal repayment on home loan are also covered under Section 80C.